morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

                        #_=> (forward n 30))
 nil
 ```
+-->

 - 5.5 [bonus] using `map` (higher order function) and `juxt` functions

+_EM: juxt is needed because you can't use comp: forward and friends do not return turtles> Need to explain briefly what juxt is.
+Show juxt on a single turtle?_

 ```clojure
 clojurebridge-turtle.walk=> (map (juxt #(right % 60) #(forward % 30)) (turtle-names))